Kintyre/ksconf/docs/source/cheatsheet.rst

 Sorting content
 ~~~~~~~~~~~~~~~

-Create a normalized version a configuration file, making conf files easier to merge with :command:`git`.
+Create a normalized version of a configuration file, making conf files easier to merge with :command:`git`.
 Run an in-place sort like so:

     .. code-block:: sh